Humanitariansai/Lyrical-Literacy/AdGrants/README.md

    - Specific program areas

 By following this process, you can generate well over 100 compliant, relevant keywords for each ad group while maintaining Google Ad Grants 501(c)(3) compliance requirements.
 This structured approach ensures your keywords directly support your nonprofit mission of using music for cognitive development while maximizing your Google Ad Grants effectiveness.

+_Write a detailed survey paper with use cases can citations on Ad Group 1_

+_Write a detailed survey paper with use cases can citations on Ad Group 2_